MTX Services Reference

 MTX services are implemented in Node.js and can run in the same Node.js server as your application services or in separate micro services called sidecars.
 All services can be consumed via REST APIs.

-As all services are defined and implemented as standard CAP services, with service definitions in CDS and implementations based on the CAP Node.js framework, application projects can hook into all events to add custom logic using CAP Node.js.
+As the services are defined and implemented as standard CAP services, with definitions in CDS and implementations based on the CAP Node.js framework, application projects can hook into all events to add custom logic using CAP Node.js.

 Getting Started…